ONE CALL AWAY, 24 HOURS A DAY

 The recipients are the 21st annual presentation of the award are Arlene Williams from Administrative Services and Wayne Cowden from Electrical Services.

 Two awards are given every year, one from the skilled craft areas and one from the clerical, services and support areas, and each recipient must have at least 10 years of service with the university.
-This year Joel and Rick were chosen from 32 nominees.
+This year Arlene and Wayne were chosen from 32 nominees.